 Keyword stuffing, also known as “shoehorning”, is when content creators try to fit as many keywords as possible onto a page.
 This is done in an attempt to overly manipulate the website’s ranking in Google search results.
 This technique leads to a horrible website user experience.

 Below is an example from Google of a keyword-stuffed paragraph:

 “We sell custom cigar humidors.
 Our custom cigar humidors are handmade.
 If you’re thinking of buying a custom cigar humidor, please contact our custom cigar humidor specialists at firstname.lastname@example.org.”

-Best practice: Create content with actual human readers in mind, not solely to appease the search engines.
+SEO best practices: Create content with actual human readers in mind, not solely to appease the search engines.
 Use natural language to describe products or services.
 Avoid excessive repetition.
-Use a thesaurus to include semantically-related keywords in your content – related keywords will be picked up by the search engines.
+Use a thesaurus to include semantically related keywords in your content – related keywords will be picked up by the search engines.